Tip # 713: Why Psychological Safety is Important

 In a recent article on Strategies to Make Your Peer Learning Program Thrive, Jessica Hartung and Kate Goff note the importance of psychological safety for peer group participants to be willing to learn, share ideas, and admit mistakes.

 The rest of the content in the modules flows from this first admission.
-The managers’ next step is to determine the root causes of these situations, operating on the assumption that the managers have been responding to symptoms of what are in actuality much deeper or more serious problems.
+The managers’ next step is to determine the root causes of these situations.
+We operate on the assumption that the managers have responded to symptoms of what are in actuality much deeper or more serious problems.

-Then we introduce techniques, concepts or information that we hope will help them come up with more effective ways to handle the situations they described.
+Then we introduce techniques, concepts or information.
+We hope this will help them come up with more effective ways to handle the situations they described.

 1. Share an experience when a lack of trust adversely affected work relationships and/or performance;